Advice for civil servants and policymakers on taking account of devolution when working on policies and managing services.

-- Wales Office legal advisers - who provide advice on issues arising under the Government of Wales Act 2006
+- Office of the Secretary of State for Wales legal advisers - who provide advice on issues arising under the Government of Wales Act 2006

 - Northern Ireland Office legal advisers (based in Home Office Legal Advisers Branch) - who provide advice on issues arising under the Northern Ireland Act 1998

 The Constitutional Law team in the Cabinet Office Central Advisory Division offers a central point of contact for GLS lawyers and gets involved in issues of cross-settlement or constitutional importance.
 They would also ordinarily be consulted where a department is seeking the advice of the Law Officers.

 The ultimate source of legal advice on devolution issues is the Law Officers of HM Government, who are the Attorney General and the Advocate General for Scotland, along with the Solicitor General for England and Wales.
 They provide advice on constitutional and complex matters, including aspects of the devolution settlements.

 Legal advice on devolution: within the devolved administrations